-The District also treated approximately 1.23 acres for the control of mosquito larvae with the biological insecticides Bacillus thuringensis, var, israelensis (Bti) and Bacillus sphaericus (BS).
+The District also treated approximately 20.86 acres for the control of mosquito larvae with the biological insecticides Bacillus sphaericus (BS).
 These microbial insecticide are highly toxic to mosquito larvae and has no harmful effects on humans, domestic animals, wildlife, beneficial insects, fish and other aquatic life.
-Excellent results were obtained with Bacillus sphaericus controlling larvae on approximately 131.93 acres.
-A natural product (NatularTM XRT), containing spinosad was utilized as a trial in 2017.
-In 2021, 10 Natular XRT and 10 Altosid XR briquettes were used with excellent results.
+Excellent results were obtained with Bacillus sphaericus controlling larvae on approximately 20.86 acres.